Meet our team.

 There is never one clinical strategy that works for every child, but what is one of your “go-to’s”?

-Jessica Hellman is a licensed and certified Speech-Language Pathologist in New York State holding the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) from the American Speech-Language-Hearing Association (ASHA).
-Jessica received her Master’s degree in Communication Disorders from Long Island University, Brooklyn in 2002.
+Aida Bahrami is a licensed and certified Speech-Language Pathologist in New York State holding the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) from the American Speech-Language-Hearing Association (ASHA).
+Aida received her Master’s degree from Teachers College, Columbia University in 2020

 What made you want to be a speech therapist?